-BTNHLegacy was created by 6 life long Bone Thugs-N-Harmony fans who have followed their career for 20+ years, and have spent roughly 200,000+ hours listening to their music.
-We wanted to create a website to show our support for Cleveland, Ohio rap group that changed the game back in 1994.
+BTNHLegacy was created by 6 life long Bone Thugs-N-Harmony fans who have followed their career for 20+ years, and have spent nearly 200,000+ hours listening to their music.
+We wanted to create a website to show our support for the Cleveland, Ohio rap group that changed the game back in 1994.

 Listening to 106.7 KROQ-FM this morning, I caught a rebroadcast of Monday’s show, that featured the discussion about romantic songs that people make fun of.

 Dave “The King of Mexico” had an interesting song choice, in that he and his wife picked Bone Thugs-N-Harmony’s “1st Of Tha Month.”
 You just have to hear it to believe it.
 Check out the entire segment below:

 Bone Thugs-N-Harmony will make a tour stop in its hometown in June of this year.

 The group itself was formed in Cleveland nearly 30 years ago.

 One of the top rap groups of all time will be making a tour stop in its hometown.

 Bone Thugs-n-Harmony will hold a concert this June 7 at Cleveland’s Agora Theatre and Ballroom.
 The venue made the announcement Tuesday, with tickets set to go on sale this Friday at 10 a.m.